But let's leave the word to immediately Martu Palvarini to make us explain what this role-playing game is!

 Apps, i tools, are two programs developed in html.
 I wrote the contents of the Tools, all the data necessary for the creation, initially for the very first playtests we had created them with Excel (a classic of the

-Then our Art Director took over the development of the Tools, Chiara Resnati.
+Then our Art Director took over the development of the Tools, Clare Resnati.

 Creating a NPC in this way determines the spill from stereotypes.
 Who Narra finds himself having to roam without knowing what kind of NPCs the PCs will encounter.
 A nice challenge, but also a lot of fun.